-Chicago’s namesake river is an important ecological, historical and cultural icon.
-It is nationally significant as a key connection between the Great Lakes and the Mississippi River, but to Chicagoans it has a rich local history that encompasses everything from memories of the meat-packing industry’s prolific waste to dying the river green on St. Patrick’s Day.
-Each year the river is used by tens of thousands of individuals who swim, kayak and fish there – not to mention the significant use by the shipping and tourism industries.
+Chicago’s namesake river is an important cultural icon.
+It is nationally significant as a connection between the Great Lakes and the Mississippi River watersheds, but to Chicagoans it has a rich local history that ranges from memories of the meat-packing industry’s prolific waste, to dyeing the river green on St. Patrick’s Day.
+Each year the river is used by tens of thousands of people who row, ice skate, kayak, and fish there – not to mention significant use by the shipping and tourism industries.

 What is ELPC Doing?

 - Sanitized Effluent – Chicago’s wastewater treatment facilities have a big job: processing the industrial, road, and human waste of the city before releasing the remaining “effluent” water into the river system.
 After many stages of cleaning and filtering, many cities added the assurance of sanitizing their effluent, but Chicago was missing that last step.
 ELPC worked with our colleagues over several years, and in 2011 succeeded in legal victory compelling the Metropolitan Water Reclamation District (MWRD) to install modern pollution control equipment.
 Today, ultraviolet light zaps any remaining toxins from effluent out of the north side’s O’Brien treatment plant, and chlorine is used in the city’s other two plants.
 In hindsight, it’s amazing it took so long to clean up our river.